Sedge family (Cyperaceae)

 Faunal Associations: The following information about insects applies to Scirpus spp. (including Schoenoplectus spp.) in general.
 The larvae of several leaf beetles (Donacia spp. & Plateumaris spp.) feed on the submerged stems or roots of bulrushes; the Leaf Beetle Table lists these species.
 The caterpillars of the moths Archanara oblonga (Oblong Sedge Borer) and Archanara subflava (Yellow Sedge Borer) bore through the stems of some bulrushes, as do the larvae of the Scathophagid fly, Cordilura varipes.
 The seed bug Cymus luridus feeds on the seedheads.
 Among vertebrate animals, the seedheads of Great Bulrush and other bulrushes are an important source of food to many wetland birds, particularly ducks (see Bird Table for a listing of these species).
 Dense colonies of Great Bulrush also provide cover and nesting material for many birds.
 Muskrats feed on the foliage and rhizomes.

-Photographic Location: Edge of a pond at the Arboretum of the University of Illinois in Urbana, Illinois (upper & lower photographs); also a roadside ditch in the same city (middle photograph).
-The flat leaves of the lower photograph are from a cattail.
+Photographic Location: Edge of a pond at the Arboretum of the University of Illinois in Urbana, Illinois; also a roadside ditch in the same city.

 Comments: This is the tallest bulrush in Illinois; it is a reliable indicator of wet conditions.
 There are several scientific synonyms for this species, including Scirpus validus, Scirpus tabernaemontani, and Scirpus lacustris validus.
 Sometimes 'tabernaemontani' is spelled incorrectly as 'tabernaemontanii.'
 Another common name is Soft-Stem Bulrush.
 Great Bulrush differs from other bulrushes (Schoenoplectus spp., Scirpus spp., etc.) by its great size, lack of significant leaf blades, and soft culms.
 The culm-like bract of its inflorescence is short (less than 3" in length).
 This species resembles the closely related Schoenoplectus acutus (Hard-Stem Bulrush; a.k.a.
 Scirpus acutus) and Schoenoplectus heterochaetus (Slender Bulrush; a.k.a.
 Scirpus heterochaetus).
 Hard-Stem Bulrush has harder culms and slightly longer floral scales (3-4 mm.), while Slender Bulrush has 2-4 bristles per achene and the styles of its florets are tripartite.
 These latter two species tend to be smaller in size than Great Bulrush and they are less common.